Thomas-George-T/Ecommerce-Data-MLOps/README.md

 Our data pipeline is modularized right from data ingestion to preprocessing to make our data ready for modeling.
 It is made sure that every module functions as expected by following Test Driven Development (TDD).
 This is achieved through enforcing tests for every module.

 We utilize Apache Airflow for our pipeline.
-We create a DAG with our modules
+We create a DAG with our modules.

 ![DAG Image](assets/dag.jpg "Airflow DAG")